-In the heart of Southern Africa, land-locked Zimbabwe is a vibrant land with dramatic landscapes, impressive safari parks and welcoming people.
-In recent years its politics have caused great damage and distress and a decline in the number of tourists, but despite this Zimbabwe still has much to offer and we much recommend a visit.
+In the heart of Southern Africa, land-locked Zimbabwe is a vibrant country with dramatic landscapes, impressive National Parks and welcoming people.
+In recent years Zimbabwe politics have caused great damage and distress leading to a decline in the number of tourists.
+But despite this Zimbabwe still has much to offer and we highly recommend a visit.

 Zimbabwe has something to offer everyone.
 You can go on a game drive in Hwange National Park, take a canoe safari in Mana Pools National Park, fly over Victoria Falls with a Flight of Angels or view the granite boulders and rock art in Matobo Hills National Park, which are believed to many billions of years old.
 For many visitors, a trip to Victoria Falls (Mosi-ao-Tunya – the Smoke that Thunders) is a highlight of their trip to Zimbabwe.

-It is easy to get around Zimbabwe and most camps and lodges welcome smaller children of any ages and families!
+It is easy to get around Zimbabwe and most camps and lodges welcome families including smaller children of any ages!